GPMP/n8n-node-notificacoes-inteligentes/README.md

 -   **Lead ID:** Enter the ID of the desired lead (can be obtained by listing all).

 **Optional Fields:**
--   **Include Relationships:** Choose to bring related lists, tags, or users.
+-   **Include Relationships:** Choose to bring related lists or tags.

 **How to use:**
 Select "Get Lead by ID", enter the Lead ID, and if desired, mark the relationships to include.
 Execute to see complete details.